 The new center will feature state-of-the-art performance spaces, including a 400-seat proscenium-style theater and a Courtyard Theater, classrooms to support education and artistic innovation, a dance studio and costume and scenery shops.

 During summer 2017, the Pavilion was stripped clean of every seat, sign, fixture and floorboard, leaving behind an arena that was empty, yet full of opportunity, as a massive renovation began.

-In late 2018, the arena will reopen as the Finneran Pavilion, named for William B. Finneran ’63 VSB, whose $22.6 million leadership gift kick-started the $65 million project.
+In Fall 2018, the arena will reopen as the Finneran Pavilion, named for William B. Finneran ’63 VSB, whose $22.6 million leadership gift kick-started the $65 million project.
 Everything inside will be new, from the scoreboards overhead to the seats along the sidelines.

 In 2011, the University launched an ambitious project to create a vehicle-free, pedestrian-friendly campus core.
 Over the next three years, driveways were transformed into brick-paved walkways with bluestone borders.

-In summer 2017, attention turned to Mendel Field for the latest phase of the initiative.
+Last summer, attention turned to Mendel Field for the latest phase of the initiative.

-By the end of the project in fall 2018, there will be new patios in front of Old Falvey, John Barry Hall and St. Thomas of Villanova Monastery, and the now-familiar brick pavers will wrap around a reshaped Mendel Field.
+By the end of the project in December 2018, there will be new patios in front of Old Falvey, John Barry Hall and St. Thomas of Villanova Monastery, and the now-familiar brick pavers will wrap around a reshaped Mendel Field.